flybywiresim/docs/docs/dev-corner/dev-guide/specific/flypad-dev.md

 If there is anything wrong with the code/files in your local branch, when reloading the flyPad, several issues may occur:

 - The flyPad will turn on, but switch off and remain off when clicking on an affected page (Reloading the build in the browser will bring this back).
-- Everything may show as normal but none of your changes have been applied.
+- Everything may show as normal, but none of your changes have been applied.
 - The flyPad doesn't turn on at all.

 This would generally indicate an issue with the code in your project.